vmware/govmomi/govc/USAGE.md

 Collect managed object properties.

 MOID can be an inventory path or ManagedObjectReference.
-MOID defaults to '-', an alias for 'ServiceInstance:ServiceInstance'.
+MOID defaults to '-', an alias for 'ServiceInstance:ServiceInstance' or the root folder if a '-type' flag is given.

+If a '-type' flag is given, properties are collected using a ContainerView object where MOID is the root of the view.

 By default only the current property value(s) are collected.
-Use the '-n' flag to wait for updates.
+To wait for updates, use the '-n' flag or specify a property filter.
+A property filter can be specified by prefixing the property name with a '-', followed by the value to match.

 Examples:
   govc object.collect - content
   govc object.collect -s HostSystem:ha-host hardware.systemInfo.uuid
   govc object.collect -s /ha-datacenter/vm/foo overallStatus
+  govc object.collect -s /ha-datacenter/vm/foo -guest.guestOperationsReady true # property filter
+  govc object.collect -type m / name runtime.powerState # collect properties for multiple objects
   govc object.collect -json -n=-1 EventManager:ha-eventmgr latestEvent | jq .
   govc object.collect -json -s $(govc object.collect -s - content.perfManager) description.counterType | jq .

 Options:
-  -n=0                      Wait for N property updates -s=false                  Output property value only
+  -n=0                      Wait for N property updates -s=false                  Output property value only -type=[]                  Resource type.
+If specified, MOID is used for a container view root
 ```

 ## object.destroy